gcallah/BookReviews/jones.md

 counterfactuals, but perhaps if his scheme has gone through, the outcome on St. Christopher would have been different.

-But even odder Is this notion of "oblique" responsibility: Once we adopt such a flimsy standard for placing blame, it seems we have to condemn everyone alive at the moment some unsavory event was occurring: Weren't even the Native Americans and the slaves "obliquely" responsible for the what happened?
+But even odder is this notion of "oblique" responsibility: Once we adopt such a flimsy standard for placing blame, it seems we have to condemn everyone alive at the moment some unpleasant event was occurring: Weren't even the Native Americans and the slaves "obliquely" responsible for the what happened?

 In discussing Berkeley's work *Alciphron*, Jones seems overly anxious to assure